vikram0230/ai_he_lcs/docs/doc_sybil_main_py.md

 |---|---|---|---|---|---|
 | 0.0038567 | 0.0064984 | 0.0134987 | 0.0173409 | 0.0214857 | 0.259987 |

-- This script will be executed across 20 groups of DICOMs so they can be executed in parallel on different CPU cores.
-- Each DICOM group will get its own output `sybil_pred_[dir_name].csv`

-### Addendum
-- Now allows argument for DICOM directory.
-See `doc_run_sybil.md`.
-- Also allows argument to use only a specific fraction of the metadata.csv file within the NBIA download of NLST data.
-- TODO- expand on these Addendum topics.
+- The output data will be stored in `sybil_predictions_start_end.csv`, where start and end are the indexes of the metadata.csv file which signify the range of the DICOMs evaluated in this document, based on the portion selected by the user.
+The output CSV file will be located in the same directory as chosen in the terminal.
+- An additional output will be found called `progress_start_end.txt`, so progress can be monitored during the execution of this script.